chdr/cheddargetter-api-docs/source/includes/_request-dictionary.md

 `campaignMedium` | The medium used to find your site.
 Google Adwords equivalent: "utm_medium".
 See the [KB Article](http://support.cheddargetter.com/faqs/marketing-metrics/marketing-metrics)
 `campaignContent` | The content you wish to track.
 Google Adwords equivalent: "utm_content".
 See the [KB Article](http://support.cheddargetter.com/faqs/marketing-metrics/marketing-metrics)
 `metaData[<user-defined>]` | See the [KB Article](http://support.cheddargetter.com/kb/api-8/customer-meta-data) about customer metadata
-`subscription[initialBillDate]` | **Required** Date or datetime in ISO 8601 format. (e.g., 2011-08-01 or 2011-08-01T15:30:00+00:00).
+`subscription[planCode] `| **Required** Your code for the subscribed pricing plan `subscription[initialBillDate]` | **Required** Date or datetime in ISO 8601 format. (e.g., 2011-08-01 or 2011-08-01T15:30:00+00:00).
 Date on which you would like the customers first invoice to be billable.
 This option overrides the pricing plan default.
 Must either be today's date (run invoice immediately) or a future date.
+`subscription[gatewayToken]` | **Conditional** The gateway reference code for the payment method.
+Required if your settings require it and/or if the customer currently has a payment method that you would like to use to continue to bill this customer.
 `subscription[ccType] `| **Conditional** visa, mc, disc, amex, diners, jcb, unk.
 If you specify a `subscription[gatewayToken]`, this is required.
 `subscription[ccLastFour]` | **Conditional** Numbers only -- last four digits of credit/debit card number.
 If you specify a `subscription[gatewayToken]`, this is required.
 `subscription[ccExpiration]` | **Conditional** MM/YYYY - the expiration date for the credit/debit card.
 If you specify a subscription[gatewayToken], this is required.